submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 * Provision to allocate a set of globalIPs at the namespace/project level which takes precedence over the globalIPs allocated to the cluster.
 All Pods in the namespace will use the same globalIPs as EgressIPs.
-* Provision to allocate globalIPs to a Pod (or a set of Pods) from the selected namespaces or from any namespace.
+* Provision to allocate globalIPs to a set of Pods from the selected namespaces or from any namespace.
   Such Pods will use globalIPs that take precedence over any globalIPs allocated at the default namespace level.

 Ingress traffic: